it-kombinat/splunk-demo/README.md

 There's a few things I'm looking to do to make this play more re-usable, namely:

    * Increase the idempotency
-   * Using docker container to run a All-In-One-Solution
    * more secure - Ansible vault for the variable -  `splunk_admin_passwd`
    * number of other minor modifications